ccxtechnologies/driver-avionics/README.md

 # Kernel Version

-All development and testing was done on 4.9+, this can probably work on an older kernel but will probably require some updates.
+All development and testing was done on 4.9, this can probably work on an different kernels but it will probably require some updates.